mattbierner/blog.mattbierner.com/_posts/2014-02-01-atum-preface.md

 Interpreter functions explicitly express their [side effects][side-effects], so in composing functions to build more powerful language operations, we can ensure these too behave as expected.
 Explicit control of state is extremely helpful in programming language implementation and also enables richer tooling.

 ## Immutable Data Structures
-The entire program state to be inspected, saved, and transformed without affecting other computations.
+The entire program state can be inspected, saved, and transformed without affecting other computations.
 The program state can even be extracted from a computation and run it in different computations without affecting the original.

 # Atum